Patriot108/my-webapp/README.md

 # React + TypeScript + Vite

-# My WebApp This is my first test project with GitHub and Nova by Panic.
+# My WebApp This is my first test project for web development with GitHub and Nova by Panic.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.